BRF SA

 Disclosure of Water Risks in Animal Farming

-The company has not established partnerships with third parties to input into sourcing/farming strategy, including water use.
+The company does not disclose having established partnerships with third parties to input into sourcing/farming strategy, including water use.

 Waste & Pollution